Skeith918/DevEnv-Generator/README.md

 ```

 ## Usage
-- To launch the interface
+- To launch the interface, run this command from the project's root
 ```
 python lance.py
 ```